 Responsibility for Careers

-I have a range of up to date qualifications to support my governor role at Castleford Academy including PGCE/Masters in Secondary Education, Business Studies degree, Prince 2 Project Management (Practitioner), NVQL4 Management and Change Management.
+Further Education lecturer, specialising in Business Studies, IT, Computer Science and Customer Service Qualifications.
+Alison also possesses a wide range of qualifications to support her governor role at Castleford Academy, including PGCE/Masters in Secondary Education, Business Studies degree, Prince 2 Project Management (Practitioner), NVQL4 Management and Change Management.

 I have worked at Castleford Academy for the past 24 years in my capacity as Premises Manager.
 I have served on the governing body for more than 10 years as support staff governor and am also a member of various sub committees.
 Both my son and daughter have passed through Castleford Academy, local college and university and gone on to successful careers.

-I am the founding member and currently a Member and Trustee for Castleford Academy Trust.
-I am also a governor for both Castleford Academy and Castleford Park Junior Academy Governing Bodies.
-Outside of school governance I am Vice Chair of the local Labour party ward and Delegate to the Labour constituency party and district Labour party.
+John is the founding member and, currently, a Member and Trustee for Castleford Academy Trust.
+John is also a governor for both Castleford Academy and Castleford Park Junior Academy Governing Bodies.
+Outside of school governance, John is Vice Chair of the local Labour party ward and Delegate to the Labour constituency party and district Labour party.
+John’s vast experience on local governing boards, coupled with his lengthy career within the Trade Union Sector, afford John substantial awareness which provides instruction and challenge to the Castleford Academy governing board.

-I have been retired since April 2016, where I spent 37 years as a trade union rep and 12 years as a full time HR specialist trade union official for Unison representing members in schools and Children services.
-Doing restructures in schools.
-TUPE transfers of staff and individual cases of disciplinaries and grievances.
-Also school mergers.
-In my role I got to see how schools and services evolved over the years and used this to take back lessons learnt to my own schools.
+John retired in April 2016, following a notable career where John spent 37 years as a Trade Union Representative and 12 years as a full-time HR Specialist Trade Union Official for Unison (representing members in schools and children’s services).
+Other duties John carried out during his career include performing restructures in schools, TUPE transfers of staff and individual cases of disciplinary action and grievances, along with school mergers.
+In his role, John was able to observe how schools and services evolved over the years and used this information to construct lessons for his own schools,

 To keep updated I attend numerous training courses each year and read information sent out from DFE, NGA and other governor websites.